-We operate so as to qualify to maintain our election to be taxed as a RIC under Subchapter M of the Code and intend to continue to do so.
+We operate so as to qualify to be taxed as a RIC under Subchapter M of the Code and intend to continue to do so.
 Accordingly, we are not subject to federal income tax on the portion of our taxable income and gains distributed to stockholders.
 To qualify as a RIC, we are required to distribute at least 90% of our investment company taxable income as defined by the Code.